justingreerbbi/user-waller-credit-system/readme.txt

 == Description ==

-User Wallet Credit System for Woocommerce provides each user of your WordPress website with their very own personal wallet.
+User Wallet Credit System for WooCommerce provides each user of your WordPress website with their very own personal wallet.
 Users can load and there wallet with virtual money paid for using real money.
 The plugin provides a way to purchase items from your store while using their virtual money.

 The plugin is still in its infant age and developers are welcome to extend.